 Here's a look at three of the cases:

-After being apprehended near the U.S.-Mexico border in Texas in January and February, three women say they were taken to a freezing holding cell, which CBP agents called the "hielera," or "icebox."
+text: After being apprehended near the U.S.-Mexico border in Texas in January and February, three women say they were taken to a freezing holding cell, which CBP agents called the "hielera," or "icebox."
 The women claim that dozens of detainees were crowded together with no beds or chairs, and with a single toilet and sink.

 The women say that they were not given blankets or pillows, and that the cell was so cold that their fingers and lips turned blue.
 Pregnant women and children were also placed in the cell, according to a summary of the complaint.